Azure/azure-relay-bridge/CONFIG.md

 be bound for local use only, while an empty address or '*' indi- cates that the port should be available from all interfaces.

-The -L option can be used multiple times on a single command line.
+The -L option can be used multiple times on a single command line, but only once per `relay_name`.

 **-o option**